 Fisheries Observing Systems

-Dissolved Oxygen and Fluorescence (Chl-a) sensors (and stand-alone communication hub) will be developed in ST3.1.2, calibrated in ST6.1.1, validated at sea in T5.3.1, integrated on the Fishery and Oceanography Observing System (FOOS) in T5.3.1 and finally demonstrated in field on commercial fishing vessels daily operating in two different European areas:
+Dissolved Oxygen and Fluorescence (Chl-a) sensors (and stand-alone communication hub) are developed in ST3.1.2, calibrated in ST6.1.1, validated at sea in T5.3.1, integrated on the Fishery and Oceanography Observing System (FOOS) in T5.3.1 and finally demonstrated at sea onboard commercial fishing vessels, operating daily in two different European areas:

-- sensors embedded in the FOOS, will be installed by CNR-IRBIM on a bottom trawler operating in the Central Adriatic Sea, in order to verify of sensors robustness, batteries duration and near-real time communication; collected data will be sent to a cloud database integrating all info at a haul level (eg. catch info, oceanographic data, GPS position etc.)
+- sensors embedded in the FOOS are installed by CNR-IRBIM on a bottom trawler operating in the Central Adriatic Sea, to verify sensors robustness, batteries duration and near-real time communication; collected data is then sent to a cloud database integrating all info at a haul level (eg. catch info, oceanographic data, GPS position etc.)

-- sensors and hub will be installed by Ifremer on a vessel using passive gears in the Bay of Biscay and will be periodically monitored to quantify drifts, evaluate measurement cycles and verify GPS positioning.
+- sensors and hub are installed by Ifremer on a vessel using passive gears in the Bay of Biscay and are periodically monitored to quantify drifts, evaluate measurement cycles and verify GPS positioning.

 Acoustic Marine Mammal Monitoring System

-Demonstration deployments of the enhanced AQUAclick marine mammal passive click recorder will be carried out.
-Commercial fishermen in the Swedish Sound/Kullaberg/Lysekil waters will deploy AQUAclicks in winter/early spring, targeting lumpfish, and in the autumn, targeting cod.
-Additional demonstration will be carried out in the Portofino MPA cetaceans’ sanctuary.
+Demonstration deployments of the enhanced AQUAclick marine mammal passive click recorder are planned.
+Commercial fishermen in the Swedish Sound/Kullaberg/Lysekil waters deploy AQUAclicks in winter/early spring, targeting lumpfish, and in the autumn, targeting cod.
+Additional demonstration is carried out in the Portofino MPA cetaceans’ sanctuary.